America (American automobile)

-The America was built by the Motor Car Co. of America, New York City, New York in 1911.
+The America was an American automobile built by the Motor Car Co. of America, New York City, New York in 1911.
 It was available in five models, all with an L-head 4-cylinder engine giving off 40 hp.
 The torpedo, capable of holding two passengers, had a long, low silhouette and a rounded aft-section.
 Unusually, these cars had an auxiliary 1.5 usgal fuel tank.
 It is claimed that this company was later associated with McIntyre Automobile.